SmithsonianWorkshops/Hydra-introduction/hydra_intro_slides.md

 ### Important Takeaways

-* Users never need to connect to the Head Node
+* Users never need to connect to the Head Node.

-* Log in to either `hydra-login01` or `hydra-login02`
+* Log in to either `hydra-login01` or `hydra-login02`.

-* Do not run commands that use substantial CPU on the login nodes, that's what the compute nodes are for
+* Do not run commands that use substantial CPU on the login nodes, that's what the compute nodes are for.

+* "*Misuse*" of any resources affect the other users (shared resource).

 ---

 ### Disk Storage

-* When you log in, you go to your `/home` directory
+* When you log in, you go to your `/home` directory.

-* `/home` is for your own installed programs and scripts, not for data storage
+* `/home` is for your own installed programs and scripts, not for data storage.

+---

+### Disk Storage

-* Data belong on `/pool` or `/scratch` and users should run their jobs from here
+* Data (large files) belong on `/pool` or `/scratch` and users should run their jobs from here.

-* `/pool` and `/scratch` are scrubbed - files older than 180 days are removed
+* `/pool` and `/scratch` are scrubbed - files older than 180 days are removed.

+* `/data` offers some unscrubbed storage for small files (final results, configuration files, etc.)

 ---